Halloween: A Time to Be a Good Neighbor

 2. Make a game.

-Aside from bringing your candy bucket outdoors, you can make a game.
-Set up a game in your front yard to give trick-or-treaters the opportunity to win the “big” candy bar.
+Aside from bringing your treat bucket outdoors, you can add some additional fun with a game.
+Set up a game in your front yard to give trick-or-treaters the opportunity to win a “big” prize.
 It could be as simple as a bean bag toss or throwing a football to knock something down.
-Kids want to hit every house on your block, but this will make a great impression and show you desire interaction beyond putting candy in a bucket and then closing the door behind them.

 3. Do the unexpected.